 Sea turtle volunteer work can be physically demanding, walking a few miles every night in soft sand on dark beaches, digging nests in the sand, getting rained on or bitten by bugs, and generally being physically active.
 This shouldn’t stop anyone from being able to help though!
 Just be sure you know what the expectations are when you plan your experience.

-The most highly rated program on this list of great sea turtle volunteering opportunities is offered by Global Leadership Adventures in Costa Rica, with a stellar 98% rating from 55 alumni reviews.
+One of the most highly-rated programs on this list of great sea turtle volunteering opportunities is offered by Global Leadership Adventures in Costa Rica for teens aged 14-19.